NO PLACE (NESSUN LUOGO)

 "No Place" is a photographic exploration that investigates the concept of home not as a physical location, but as a perceptual and emotional condition.

-Through a series of images suspended between presence and absence, the author constructs an intimate narrative that goes beyond the boundaries of geography and matter, seeking to understand what it means to belong in an era of constant transformation.
+Through a series of images suspended between presence and absence, the author constructs an intimate narrative that transcends the boundaries of geography and matter, inviting the audience to empathize with the emotional journey of finding a sense of belonging in an era of constant transformation.

-In this passage, home dissolves as a boundary and recomposes itself as a dynamic experience, as a shifting relationship between individual and space.
+In this passage, home dissolves as a boundary.
+It reconfigures itself as a dynamic experience, a shifting relationship between the individual and space.

 The photographs do not document specific places or depict recognizable landscapes: instead, they move along a subtle plane, where the sense of belonging is no longer anchored to a fixed point, but flows like water, disperses, and renews itself.